SichangHe/sichanghe.github.io/src/notes/automation_software/chatbot_prompt.md

 general requirements:

 ```
-*Requirements*: be professional and maximally succinct.
+Requirements R: be professional and maximally succinct.
 Prefer verb over noun, adjective over adverb, active tense over passive tense.
 Avoid fluff or self-judgements.
 Do not lose any information.
+Do not praise or repeat any given content.
 Keep the original language, style, and meaning as much as possible.
 Make minimal changes for improvement.
 ```

 To remind the bot the requirements:

 ```
-Repeat *requirements* verbatim.
+Repeat Requirements R verbatim.
 ```

 point out problem but not revise: